fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ## Purpose

 - To build a multi-paradigm programming language.
-- To build a easy-to-use programming language.
+- To build an easy-to-use programming language.
 - To build a system-level programming language without high expense.
 - To build a programming language with sort of flexibility.